utopia-rise/fmod-gdextension/docs/src/doc/user-guide/3-nodes.md

 Event emitters have dynamics properties corresponding to fmod parameters associated with the current event.
 You can set their values like any other godot float property.
-By default those are loaded using their FMOD id.
-You can load them using their names by unchecking `Should Load by ID`.
 From scripts, you can change them using `get` and `set` object's operators.
 Example:
 ```gdscript